 From Concept Map to Data Model

 Open FIB-DM in your data modeling tool.
-The screenshots, Legal Entity Identifier, Monetary Amount, Country(cmns), and diagrams in this education module are PowerDesigner.
+The screenshots and diagrams in this education module are PowerDesigner.

 Populate your diagram with the nine entities of the concept map.
 These are existing FIB-DM entities derived from FIBO classes.